Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: II. Angular Power Spectra and Likelihood: Observations and Data

 \section{Observations and Data}

-\cite{nofi/etal:2025} use a foreground template-cleaning method to derive nearly full-sky CMB maps at four frequencies (70, 94, 100 and 143 GHz).
+\cite{nofi/etal:2025} use a foreground template-cleaning method to derive nearly full-sky CMB maps at four frequencies (70, 94, 100 and 143 GHz) that were particularly well cleaned, based on map differences, power spectra differences, histogram comparisons, and other statistical comparisons.
+The rms of the cleaned difference maps for the 1\% mask are between 3.3-9.1\% of the 70 $\mu$K CMB rms (Planck best-fit $\Lambda$CDM model), from Section 3.7 of \cite{nofi/etal:2025}.
 For these frequencies, the cleaning process is aided by the diffuse Galactic foreground emission being near its minimum contribution to the total sky signal.
-The foreground template removal is accomplished by fitting galactic foreground templates to individual frequency maps without regard to emission component separation, and with a mask that excludes only 1\% of map pixels from the fit.
+The foreground template removal is accomplished by fitting Galactic foreground templates to individual frequency maps without regard to emission component separation, and with a mask that excludes only 1\% of map pixels from the fit.
 The masking removes bright pixels where the four cleaned frequency maps are in least agreement.
 In this respect, the cleaning method differs from full-sky CMB estimators that have utilized inpainting (e.g., {\texttt{SMICA}}, see \citealt{planck/04:2018}) to mitigate the effects of difficult-to-clean sky regions.

 The four CMB maps are shown in Figure~\ref{fig:masked_cln_maps}, with the masked pixels in black (primarily close to the Galactic plane).
 The three CMB maps at 70, 100 and 143 GHz are foreground-cleaned Planck PR3 \citep{planck/01:2018} T maps, and the 94 GHz map is a foreground-cleaned version of the WMAP 9yr, deconvolved, coadded, and smoothed W-band temperature map \citep{bennett/etal:2013}.
 All four maps have been smoothed to a common resolution of $1\degree$ FWHM and degraded to HEALPix\footnote{\url{http://healpix.sf.net}} $N_{\rm{side}}=128$ (pixels $\sim27'$ on a side).
 We find no significant differences in our results if we use SRoll2-processed Planck maps \citep{delouis/etal:2019} in place of PR3.
 We do not use PR4 maps due to the presence of an intentional residual zodiacal light component \citep{npipe:2020}.